fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 Colab Runtimes.

-Lastly, in some cases you may want to split a GPU into two or more *virtual GPUs*---for example, if you want to test a distribution algorithm (this is a handy way to try out the code examples in the rest of this lab even if you have a single GPU, such as in a Colab Runtime).
+Lastly, in some cases you may want to split a GPU into two or more *virtual GPUs* for example, if you want to test a distribution algorithm (this is a handy way to try out the code examples in the rest of this lab even if you have a single GPU, such as in a Colab Runtime).
 The following code splits the first GPU into two virtual